windwp/nvim-autopairs/README.md

 remap('i' , '<CR>','v:lua.MUtils.completion_confirm()', {expr = true , noremap = true})
 ```
 </details>
-if you have a problem with indent after <cr> please check setting of treesitter indent.
+If you have a problem with indent after <cr>.Please check setting of treesitter
+indent or install plugin support indent on your filetype

 ### Rule